fabric-testbed/fabfed/docs/workflow_design.md

 ```

 # <a name="dependencies"></a>Dependencies
 A resource can refer to other resources that it depends on.
-Line 9 in the example below, states that the <i>fabric_network</i> depends
+Line 14 in the example below, states that the <i>fabric_nonde</i> depends
-on the <i>fabric_node</i>.
+on the <i>fabric_network</i>.
 This is an `internal dependency` as both resources are handled by the same provider.
 The fabfed
-controller detects this internal dependency and processes the fabric_node before the fabric_network.
+controller detects this internal dependency and processes the fabric_network before the fabric_network.
-Also note that the `interface` attribute implies that the fabric_network is interested in the `interfaces`
-of the fabric_network.

 ```
 1. resource: